 By the end of my second week aboard Tucurinca had almost completed her refit, and with the day of her departure growing ever cdloser, the Chief Steward had allowed me, much to the chagrin of 'chef' Sowden, to go home for the weekend.

-Still in an page of time without the 'mobile phone' I had had no communication with my parents since I had left home almost two weeks before, and so I had jumped at the chance to return to Scarborough for a couple of days, if only to boast of my adventures as a 'veteran seaman in the British Mercantile Marine.
+Still in a time without the 'mobile phone' I had had no communication with my parents since I had left home almost two weeks before, and so I had jumped at the chance to return to Scarborough for a couple of days, if only to boast of my adventures as a 'veteran seaman in the British Mercantile Marine.

 Back in the 1960's my mother had been working in Scarborough as a housekeeper in a family run hotel located in St Nicholas Cliff called 'The New Imperial Hotel'.
 Now a block of flats known as 'Mc Bean Apartments', the hotel had been one of those whose patrons had returned year after year, and as mum had worked there since I was very small everyone had known 'Dot'.